dsl16/stranger-things/README.md

 - [CS50 Lectures](https://www.youtube.com/playlist?list=PLWKjhJtqVAbmGw5fN5BQlwuug-8bDmabi) - Solid primer on the basics of CS.
 - [AWS 10 Minute Tutorials](https://aws.amazon.com/getting-started/tutorials/) - Quick tutorials for when I only have 10 minutes, but still want to learn and build something.
 - [AWS Getting Started Center](https://aws.amazon.com/getting-started/) - More in-depth tutorials on all AWS services.
 - [TechLead YouTube Channel](https://www.youtube.com/channel/UC4xKdmAXFh4ACyhpiQ_3qBw/featured) - Great for software engineering best practices from an experienced engineer.
+Also, he's pretty hilarious, even when he doesn't mean to be.

 ## List of Learning Resources Up Next
 - [Launch School](https://launchschool.com/)